How to Fix Email Date-Time After Migration to Dovecot

-fix_imap_time_for_apple_mail_app.sh I copy this script AS-IS.
+I copy the script fix_imap_time_for_apple_mail_app.sh AS-IS.

 #!/bin/bash